ara3d/bim-open-schema/README.md

 > ETL (Extract, Transform, and Load) is a three-phase computing process where data is extracted from an input source, transformed (including cleaning), and loaded into an output data container.

+The Schema is expressed formally as a [C# source file](https://github.com/ara3d/bim-open-schema/blob/main/schema.cs).

 ## ✨ Key Benefits

 The choice of schema affects the complexity and performance of tools that work with data.